 Welcome to the gnarly side of Nanaimo, where mountain bikers come to play.

-Nanaimo has quickly become one of the most popular spots on Vancouver Island for mountain biking.
-With an excellent selection of trails, a comfortable climate, creative trail builders, and ample support services, you are sure to have everything you need to enjoy your next ride.
+Nanaimo has become one of the most popular spots on Vancouver Island for mountain biking thanks to its excellent selection of trails, comfortable climate, creative trail builders and ample support services.
 Bring your squad and explore the trails together or go solo and connect with a fantastic community of local riders.

 In 2018, the crew from IFHT Films joined pro-riders Jackson Goldstone, Jordie Lunn and Katie Holden in Nanaimo for a gnarly good time.
 Take a look at this video of their #gnarnaimo experience.